chiroptical/nix-haskell-template/README.md

 ---

 This is a cookiecutter repository which contains my current Haskell jumping off point.
-Nix has the concepts of [zero-to-nix-templates][templates] but they don't really offer the customizability I am looking for here.
+Nix has the concepts of [templates][zero-to-nix-templates] but they don't really offer the customizability I am looking for here.

 ## Get the template